Student Counseling Center

 The QPR Institute is a suicide prevention program whose mission is to save lives and reduce suicidal behaviors by providing innovative, practical and proven suicide prevention training.
 QPR's primary goal is to provide suicide prevention educational services and materials to professionals and the general public.

-Wellness Coordinator with the Student Wellness Center, Kacey Luker, is a certified QPR training and will be offering a QPR Gatekeeper training every semester.
-If you would like to receive more information about upcoming QPR trainings or would like to attend the training, please submit your information below.
+Kacey Sebeniecher, assistant director for Student Wellness Center, is a certified QPR training and will be offering a QPR Gatekeeper training every semester.
+If you would like to receive more information about upcoming QPR trainings or would like to attend the training, contact [email protected].

 If you or someone you know is contemplating suicide, don't wait another minute to call this 24 hour hotline: